Neural network reconstruction of the dense matter equation of state from neutron star observables: Results and Discussion

-We proceed to the more realistic situation where the observations inevitably involve uncertainties.
-We test the methodology on the same mock M-R observations as in Fig.~\ref{idealMR}, but assuming noise.
-Multiple mock M-R curves are sampled from a normal distribution around the true M-R values, $\mathcal{N}(M,R,\sigma_M,\sigma_R)$.
-A 10\% relative standard deviation is assigned to both mass and radius, i.e $\Delta M_i=0.1M_i$ and $\Delta R_i=0.1R_i$.
-Therefore, we draw 500 mock M-R observation samples from a normal distribution with $\sigma_M = 0.1M$, $\sigma_R = 0.1R$.
-In Fig.~\ref{rec_eos_mr}, the true M-R curve is represented by the black solid line and the highlighted circles mark the 11 M-R mock observations, which are the mean values of the normal distribution.
-The blue point cloud in the figure depicts all the 500 sampled sets of mock data points from the true M-R curve with each set containing just 11 M-R pairs, all above $\sim1M_{\odot}$ to be consistent with the current observations.
-The optimization procedure is repeated for the 500 samples and the results are shown in Fig.~\ref{rec_eos}.
-For each sampled set of mock observations, our methodology reconstructs one EoS in the sense of maximum a posteriori probability (MAP).
-In this closure test, to evaluate the uncertainty of the reconstruction, we fit the reconstructed EoSs to a uni-variate normal distribution $\mathcal{N}(\mu_i,\sigma_i)$.
-This is straightforward and the 95\% credibility band of the reconstructed model-independent EoS is shown in Fig.~\ref{rec_eos} as a shaded region.
-The dashed red curve in the shaded region is the mean of the reconstructed EoSs.
-The \texttt{TOV-Solver Network} predicts one M-R curve corresponding to each of the reconstructed EoSs.
-The M-R predictions of the \texttt{TOV-Solver Network} from the reconstructed EoSs are also subjected to a normal distribution fit.
-In this case, the M-R points with the same central density $\rho_{ci}$ (i.e., ensemble of each element from the output sequence) are fitted with a bi-variate Gaussian distribution, given by $p((M_i,R_i)|{P_j}) = \mathcal{N}(\mathbf{\mu_i},\mathbf{\sigma_i})$.
-The 95\% credibility region is determined from the $2.44\sigma_i$ interval for the 2D distribution.
-This uncertainty band of the M-R curve is depicted by the orange band in Fig.~\ref{rec_eos_mr}.
-The mean M-R curve from the bi-variate distribution is represented by the dashed red line.
-When compared to the uncertainty of mock M-R data samples (blue point clouds), it is evident that the width of the M-R curves obtained from the reconstructed EoSs is smaller.
-This illustrates the potential of our EoS reconstruction methodology despite the large uncertainties in mock M-R observations.
-In a few sample M-R curves, the NN fails to produce a realistic EoS.
-We apply the causal condition to filter these EoSs that fail to converge.
-In certain cases, the failure can be ascribed to the large uncertainties on individual M-R pairs, leading to outliers in the M-R curve.
-Moreover, we assume the points on the M-R curve to fall in the ascending order of their mean mass.
-Nonetheless, accounting for large uncertainties while sampling from a Gaussian distribution might cause a disordering of the M-R pairs.
+We proceed to the realistic situation where the observations inevitably involve uncertainties.
+The proposed method is tested on the same mock M-R data as in Figure~\ref{idealMR}, albeit with uncertainties included.
+To incorporate statistical noise, for each of the two mock tests, multiple M-R curves are sampled from a normal distribution around the true M-R values, $\mathcal{N}(M_i;R_i;\sigma_{M_i};\sigma_{R_i})$.
+A 10\% relative standard deviation is assigned to each mass and radius, i.e $\Delta M_i=0.1M_i$ and $\Delta R_i=0.1R_i$.
+Therefore, 500 mock M-R data samples are drawn from a normal distribution with $\sigma_M = 0.1M$, $\sigma_R = 0.1R$.
+In Figure~\ref{rec_eos_mr}, the true M-R curves are represented by the black solid line and the highlighted circles mark the 11 M-R mock data, which are the mean values of the respective normal distributions.
+The blue point-cloud in Figure~\ref{rec_eos_mr} depicts all 500 sampled sets of the mock data points resulting from the true M-R curve, where each sampled set contains just 11 M-R pairs, all above $\sim1M_{\odot}$, to be consistent with the current real observations.
+The optimization procedure is repeated for the 500 samples and the results are shown in Figure~\ref{rec_eos}.
+For each sampled set of mock data, the proposed method reconstructs exactly one EoS in the sense of maximum a posteriori probability (MAP).
+In this closure test, the uncertainty of the reconstruction is evaluated by fitting the reconstructed EoSs to a uni-variate normal distribution, $\mathcal{N}(\mu_i,\sigma_i)$.
+This is straightforward and a $2\sigma$, 95\% confidence level of the reconstructed, model-independent EoS is shown in Figure~\ref{rec_eos} as the shaded region.
+The dashed red curve in the shaded region is the mean value of the reconstructed EoSs.
+The \texttt{TOV-Solver Network} predicts the M-R curves corresponding to each of the reconstructed EoSs.
+The M-R predictions of the \texttt{TOV-Solver Network} from the reconstructed EoSs are then subjected to a normal distribution fit.
+In this case, all M-R points with the same central density $\rho_{c,i}$ (i.e. the ensemble of each element from the output sequence) are fitted with a separate bi-variate Gaussian distribution, given by $p((M_i,R_i)|{P_j}) = \mathcal{N}(\mathbf{\mu_i},\mathbf{\sigma_i})$.
+The 95\% confidence level is determined from the $2.44\sigma_i$ interval for 2D distributions.
+This uncertainty band of the M-R curve is depicted by the orange band in Figure~\ref{rec_eos_mr}.
+The resulting mean M-R curve from the bi-variate distribution is represented by the dashed red line.
+When compared to the uncertainty of the mock M-R data samples (blue point clouds), it is evident that the width of the M-R curves obtained from the reconstructed EoSs is considerably smaller.
+This illustrates the potential of the present novel EoS reconstruction method - it works despite the large uncertainties in the mock M-R data.
+For a few sample M-R curves, the NN fails to produce a realistic EoS.
+The causal condition is applied to filter out these EoSs which fail to converge.
+In certain cases, a failure can also be ascribed to the large uncertainties of individual M-R pairs which leads to outliers of the M-R curve.
+Moreover, the points on the M-R curve are assumed to fall in the ascending order of their mean mass.
+However, accounting for large uncertainties while sampling from a Gaussian distribution, may result in a disordering of the M-R pairs.